waqaxyaseen/Supermarket-Checkout-System/README.md

 # **Supermarket Checkout System**

-This project implements a supermarket checkout system that calculates the total price of items using dynamic pricing rules, including special offers such as "3 for £1.30."
+This project implements a supermarket checkout system that calculates the total price of items using dynamic pricing rules.
 Items are identified using Stock Keeping Units (SKUs), and the system provides a running total after each scanned item, with a final total calculation.
 It supports customizable pricing rules, making it adaptable for frequently changing offers.

 ---

 ## **Features**
-- SKU-based item identification (e.g., A, B, C, D).
+- SKU-based item identification (A, B, C, D).
 - Dynamic pricing rules with special offers:
-  - A: 50 pence each or 3 for £1.30.
+  - A: 50 pence each or 3 for 130 pence.
   - B: 30 pence each or 2 for 45 pence.
   - C: 20 pence each.
   - D: 15 pence each.